MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_snow_covered.md

 # is_snow_covered

-Tests whether the Subject is in an area covered by snow.
+Tests whether the subject is in an area covered by snow.

 ## Parameters